 Another great option is through the company called FlexJobs.
 This online platform siphons through all the spammy postings and ensures only legitimate teaching jobs are available.

 Finally, if you’ve taken your TEFL course online, many companies will actually help you get a teaching position with a reputable company!
+I got certified with the International TEFL Academy who gave me a lot of support along the way.

 How To Get Noticed in First Emails